 Spring.Messaging.<VendorAcronym>.Support.Converter

-provides a IMessageConverter
+provides a IMessageConverter abstraction to convert

 between .NET objects and messages.
 The namespace